 How to Stop Getting Paralyzed and Start Making Better Decisions

-Here’s what I’ve been hearing lately from friends who are struggling to make the right decision:
+Lately, I’ve been hearing from friends who are struggling to make the right decision.

 Fact is, most decisions aren’t life-changers.
 The universe doesn’t care what you have for breakfast, but chances are you will eat something.
 And certainly, you’d be better off eating eggs than Pop Tarts.
 So it’s not to say that there aren’t such things as good decisions.